 - Do not eat food or drink liquids that have come into contact with floodwaters, including items in the freezer or fridge, opened jars of food and bottled drinks.
 If you are unsure whether an item is spoiled or contaminated, throw it out - Undamaged, commercially-prepared foods in airtight, waterproof cans, jars or pouches that remain sealed or are unopened are safe to use if you follow these procedures before opening: - 1.
 Remove the labels on cans or pouches as they may have come into contact with dirt or bacteria - 2.
-Brush or wipe away any visible dirt or silt

-- 3. Thoroughly wash the cans, jars or pouches with soap and water that is safe for drinking - 4.
+Brush or wipe away any visible dirt or silt - 3.
+Thoroughly wash the cans, jars or pouches with soap and water that is safe for drinking - 4.
 Sanitize the cans with a mild bleach and water solution 5 mL (1 teaspoon) of bleach per 750 mL (3 cups) of water or in boiling hot water - 5.
 Air dry the cans, jars and pouches to prevent potential contamination when they are opened - 6.
-Relabel the cans, jars and pouches, including the best before date, with a permanent marker - If the flood causes a power outage, keep your fridge and freezer closed as much as possible - Do not eat food that spoils quickly if it has been at temperatures above 4°C (40°F) for over two hours - Typical symptoms of food-borne illness include sudden onset of stomach cramps accompanied by diarrhea, nausea, fever, chills, headache and vomiting.
-If you experience any of these symptoms seek medical attention
+Relabel the cans, jars and pouches, including the best before date, with a permanent marker - If the flood causes a power outage, keep your fridge and freezer closed as much as possible.
+An unopened fridge will keep food cold for four hours.
+Food in the freezer can last up to 24 hours if the freezer is half full and up to 48 hours if it is full - Do not eat food that spoils quickly if it has been at temperatures above 4°C (40°F) for over two hours

+Typical symptoms of food-borne illness include sudden onset of stomach cramps accompanied by diarrhea, nausea, fever, chills, headache and vomiting.
+If you experience any of these symptoms, seek medical attention